-- You can post your slides on the web page

-- Let the world see your work!
-Your pride.

-- But in some fields, people worry about making the research public before publications

-- Somebody may steal your work: "scooping"

-- Please check with your advisor.
+- We would like to post your slides on the web page - Let the world see your work!
+Your pride. - But in some fields, people worry about making the research public before publications - Somebody may steal your work: "scooping" - Please check with your advisor.
 If OK, send me the slides.

-I'll post them on the web.
+I'll post them on the web. - You can list your talk at this symposium on your resumé